Re-Establishing Healthy Routines and Habits in the New Normal

 - Grill or bake with a small amount of oil instead of frying.

-- Cook instead of getting takeaway, delivery, or frozen meals.
+- Cook instead of getting takeaway food, delivered food, or frozen meals.

-- Choose wholegrain breads, wraps, couscous, and pastas, and brown rice.
+- Choose wholegrain bread, wraps, couscous, pasta, and brown rice.

 - Use a cooking oil spray to keep your oil consumption to a minimum.

-- monthly review of your budget to check where you’re spending unnecessarily
+- reviewing your budget once a month to check where you’re spending unnecessarily

 - planning purchases ahead of time and researching the best deals instead of impulse buying